vszakats/hb/README.md

 > NOTES:
 >
 > - All code below should be copied to batch files or typed at command-line.
-> - Naturally, you will need to adapt pathnames to valid ones on your system.
+> - Naturally, you will need to adapt path names to valid ones on your system.
 > - You can use additional `clean`, `install` or `clean install` make
 >   parameters depending on what you want to do.
 > - To redirect all output to a log file, append this after the make command: